rokblagus/gamlssReport/README.md

 The list of main functions:

-gamlssReport::extracts the paramaters of the fitted GAMLSS object needed to make predictions (uses: extract_terms)
+gamlssReport::extracts the parameters of the fitted GAMLSS object needed to make predictions (uses: extract_terms)

 print.gamlssReport::print function for objects created by gamlssReport